Home/College Football

 Watch What’s Trending Now!

-Look, Kaidon Salter had to face tough competition in two games before he could show his talent against Wyoming.
-As this guy went on completing 18 of 28 passes for 304 yards with three touchdowns and even showed his dual-threat ability with his 86 yards rushing and a 35-yard TD run in the fourth quarter.
+Kaidon Salter had to get benched for two games before he could show his potential against Wyoming.
+In that game he completed 18 of 28 passes for 304 yards with three touchdowns.
+He even showed his dual-threat ability with his 86 yards of rushing and a 35-yard TD run in the fourth quarter.
+Final score: 37-20.
 With that win, Salter sealed his name as Buffs QB1, improving their record to 2-2.
-Even Deion Sanders couldn’t hold back his praise for him as he said, “Kaidon Salter came back and played his butt off.”
+Even coach Prime couldn’t hold back his praise for him as he said, “Kaidon Salter came back and played his butt off.”

-But their loss against BYU just made things hard for him, and coming to Week 6 against TCU Salter again flinched before going into halftime, throwing 3 interceptions.
+But their loss against BYU just made things hard for him.
+Now coming to Week 6 against TCU Salter went off the rails by throwing 3 interceptions.
 And that’s exactly why Colorado’s reporter Brian Howell is making a switch demand on X: “Kaidon Salter with 3 INT tonight, 2 of them in the last 2 minutes of the half.
 Not even kidding, if I’m CU, I consider making Ryan Staub the 2-minute QB.
 That was brutal #cubuffs.”
 Now, after his costly late second-quarter interception, TCU tied the game against the Buffs, going 14-14.

 ADVERTISEMENT

-Let’s not forget that despite inconsistencies, Kaidon Salter put up a strong game, showing resilience and grit.
-This guy led two touchdown drives and even completed 6 straight passes on a single drive, throwing a touchdown pass to Omarion Miller.
+Let’s not forget that despite inconsistencies, Kaidon Salter showed resilience and grit.
+He led two touchdown drives and even completed 6 straight passes on a single drive, throwing a touchdown pass to Omarion Miller.
 Then, showing his dual-threat ability, Salter even rushed for a touchdown, which put Colorado to a 14-0 lead.
 Despite those two turnovers, he completed the first half with 9 completions on 15 attempts for 115 yards.
-And that’s no small feat.

 ADVERTISEMENT